 Saving the Day

 On the day, the operation ran exactly like clockwork.
 The remote pharmacist logged into the Titan branch and clinically checked every prescription as it was presented.
 Titan issued checks in order of priority taking into account waiting patients and those due out for delivery.
 She was able to view information on each patient's record and was able to make phone calls to patients and doctors to support her decisions.
-She was even able to record instructions to dispensers on specific dispensing tasks and what messages to give to patients on handout.
-Where patients were waiting or matters required further investigation, she was able to refer back to Mr P. Once prescriptions were clinically checked, they were picked, labelled and packaged by dispensers using the Titan barcode workflow.
+She could even record instructions to dispensers on specific dispensing tasks and what messages to give to patients on handouts.
+Where patients were waiting or matters required further investigation, she was able to refer back to Mr. P. Once prescriptions were clinically checked, they were picked, labelled, and packaged by dispensers using the Titan barcode workflow.

-Meanwhile, back at the pharmacy, Mr P remained the Responsible Pharmacist throughout the day.
+Meanwhile, at the pharmacy, Mr. P remained the Responsible Pharmacist throughout the day.
 He carried out his vaccination clinic and served all his patients.
 Periodically, he would get an alert to look at a prescription where his intervention was needed and he managed this in between his appointments.

 A New Way Of Working

-The case of Mr P, with his cancelled locum and pressure to deliver his services, is a prime example of what is happening in many pharmacies across the country every day.
-In this case however, we were able to demonstrate how a business problem could be solved using a novel approach without any compromise to service or standards.
+The case of Mr. P, with his canceled locum and pressure to deliver his services, is a prime example of what is happening in many pharmacies across the country every day.
+In this case, however, we were able to demonstrate how a business problem could be solved using a novel approach without any compromise to service or standards.
 We were also able to demonstrate how resources could be optimised by using pharmacists working from home.
 This model could open the doors to solving pharmacy’s workforce challenges.